International Journal of

 Myron Eshowsky, Co-Editor at: meshowsky49@gmail.com

-IJCTT is currently published 2 times a year, with plans to expand publication to 3 times a year in the future.
-In addition, authors have the option to subsequently update their material with approval of the editors.
+IJCTT is currently published 2 times a year, although periodically additional content may be posted between regular issues.
+Authors also have the option to subsequently update their material with approval of the editors.
 Such post-publication updates to content are marked as such, and any content with significant updates and edits is flagged as material recommended to be re-read.